RamVasuthevan/Personal-Website/website/soda-reviews.markdown

 - Tastes great
 - My favourite ginger beer
 - Amazing aftertaste
 - This soda is the main reason I am doing this review.
-I didn't know soda could taste so good!
+I love soda and I didn't know soda could taste so good!
 - Rating: 9/10
 - Would I have it again?
 Yes